 Your tenant should be aware of all the rules they must adhere to while they rent your property.
 Again, these obligations may differ from state to state, so make sure to refer to our State Law Guides.
 The main requirements for your tenant, however, are to follow the lease agreement, maintain the premises, and allow the landlord to enter the residence when necessary.

-Amenities: Use electrical, plumbing, sanitary, heating, ventilating, air-conditioning, and other facilities and systems, including elevators, properly.
+Tenants must use electrical, plumbing, sanitary, heating, ventilating, air-conditioning, and other facilities and systems, including elevators, properly.
+In addition, they must act respectfully in common areas.

 Tips and Tricks